raiden-network/spec/messaging.rst

 Mediated Transfer
 ^^^^^^^^^^^^^^^^^
 A :term:`Mediated Transfer` is a hashlocked transfer.
 Currently raiden supports only one type of lock.
-The lock has an amount that is being transferred, a :term:`hashlock` used to verify the secret that unlocks it, and a :term:`lock expiration` to determine its validity.
+The lock has an amount that is being transferred, a :term:`secrethash` used to verify the secret that unlocks it, and a :term:`lock expiration` to determine its validity.

 Mediated transfers have an :term:`initiator` and a :term:`target` and a number of hops in between.
 The number of hops can also be zero as these transfers can also be sent to a direct partner.
 Assuming ``N`` number of hops a mediated transfer will require ``6N + 8`` messages to complete.
 These are: